Several characters in Ace Attorney have their own leitmotifs; for example, Godot's "Fragrance of Dark Coffee", which was used quite cleverly later on.

 Characters and concepts also have instruments and Recurring Riffs associated with them.
 Ominous Pipe Organs for the Heartless, mournful piano melodies for Nobodies, strings for Keyblade Wielders, chanting for the heart in general.

-Whenever Proto Man showed up in the Mega Man games, his appearance was accompanied by a mysterious whistle.
+Whenever Proto Man shows up in the Mega Man games, his appearance is accompanied by a mysterious whistle.
+In fact, both the staff roll in Mega Man 3 and the credits arrangement of Proto Man's Battle & Chase theme begin with said whistle.
 In Mega Man 5 his doppelganger Dark Man has a off-key version of the whistle, an early hint that he isn't who he says he is.

 The Mega Man Battle Network spin-offs often play a version of each game's theme song whenever a dramatic speech is being made by the main character.
 Many people were quite disappointed when the theme music changed in the fourth game because it wasn't nearly as suited to those scenes.

 In Metal Gear 2: Solid Snake, Snake and his Evil Counterpart are set up with opposing themes.
 "Theme of Solid Snake" is associated with Solid Snake, and the similar composition and secondary main theme "Zanzibar Breeze" is associated with Gray Fox.

 Lampshaded in Metal Gear Solid, when Snake actually hears Psycho Mantis's leitmotif play.
 It's a manifestation of his mind control abilities.